The Gospel, Part 1

 We were the first to come all the way to you with the gospel of Christ.

-[note: this is the first article of a four-part series about the historical context of the gospel]
+[Note: this is the first article of a five-part series about the historical context of the Gospel]

 The word we translate to “gospel” (Greek euangelion) wasn’t unique when it first showed up in the Bible.
 Proclaiming good news, on a national level, has been around since kingdoms first appeared on earth.
 Although the Gospel (capital “G”) nowadays primarily refers to the story of Jesus and his role as Savior within God’s Kingdom, there’s a rich history behind this term that predates Christianity.
 Coincidentally, understanding the original context of the gospel (lowercase “g”) is essential to grasping its full meaning today.

-Let’s journey back through ancient history to explore the culture and communication systems of some of the most prominent empires on earth in order to learn more about what it means to proclaim the ultimate Gospel.
+Throughout this five-part series, we’ll journey back through ancient history to explore the culture, language, and communication systems of some of the most prominent empires on earth in order to learn more about what it means to proclaim the ultimate Gospel.

 First stop, ancient Greece.